APPLICATIONS ARE NOW OPEN.

 - Once you apply, you will be contacted by NNAAC staff to discuss your application.
 Accepted applications will be connected to a Congressional office based on the office’s needs and interests in candidates.
 From there, you will interview with the Congressional office for their available internship position.
 Progression through this stage does not guarantee a congressional internship; ultimately, that decision will be made between you and the offices you interview with.

-- The Fall 2022 AALP cohort is expected to run between September to December, with official start and end dates to be determined between the Congressional office and the accepted applicant.
+- The Summer 2024 AALP cohort is expected to run between May to August, with official start and end dates to be determined between the Congressional office and the accepted applicant.